mattparker/lamplighthelp/source/13-1-0_Creating_Group_Data_Views.markdown

 **Relationships:** You can show information in your data view about named individuals/{{org}}s that members of the {{group}} are linked to.
 Click to select the relationship type you wish to use, and whether you want to see the 'name only' of the linked profile, or 'name and contact details'.
 If you select 'name and contact details for download' you will get the same information as 'name and contact details' but each field is separated by a pipe symbol - | - and empty fields are included.
 This means that if you download the data and do 'text to columns' you'll be able to get the data nicely.
 However it doesn't look so nice on screen if you just want to see the information in {{Lamplight}}.
+If you wish to include more than one relationship type, please use the Ctrl button on your keyboard as you select with your mouse.
+If you select one in error, keep the Ctrl button held down and select again.

 **{{Work}}, {{Referral}}, {{Grant}} and {{Outcome}}s tabs:**
 - The 'General summary figures' section at the top of this page lets you produce an overview and/or default date ranges, for example 'total time spent'.
 Unless mentioned in the option, these aren't dictated by a timeframe and aren't restricted to a {{workarea}}, helpful if you need a general view of records or time spent.